Skip to Main Content

 Your attributions need to include:

-• Source - where to find the material (link to the webpage)
+• Source - wlink to the image

 Here is an example: